 You want to have fun with this part and use your creative brain to come up with more than just melodies.

-In our last project (Gelato – Flavours) we threw a huge summer themed party with loads of tropical inflatables, a 6ft unicorn inflatable, custom decal lighters (with QR codes) & gave out free ice lollies.
+In our last project (Gelato – Flavours) we threw a huge, free summer themed party with loads of tropical inflatables, a 6ft unicorn inflatable, custom decal lighters (with QR codes) & gave out free lighters.

 Now I know that not everyone has the capital to throw a huge party for their album launch, but there’s so much you could be doing to promote your music in different ways.

 You could release exclusive previews of your tracks to your fans by uploading short previews on your Soundcloud using a gate that asks for your listeners email for something in return, like a sample pack.

 Then once you have your fans emails, you can notify them about the release and as a result get a load more plays on your track quicker.